JuanHasbunZem/SpaceCalcDemo/README.md

 ## Description

+Using a barebones UI, the user will input an age.
+From there the code will then take that age, and create an object that will convert that age to a year (rounded up) for Earth, Mercury, Venus, Mars and Jupiter.
+A 2nd object is created and takes a predefined Earth life average and converts it for the other planets.
+This average is then compared to the users inputted age (based on planet) and determines how many years are left to the user on each planet (with a loop that determines if you should be dead, if so by how many years).
+This is all then appended to the UI.

 ## Setup/Installation Requirements

-Using your Github account, go to your Gitbash terminal and use the: $git clone https://github.com/JuanHasZem/third_demo command to download a copy of the files used for this project.
+Using your Github account, go to your Gitbash terminal and use the: $git clone https://github.com/JuanHasZem/SpaceCalcDemo command to download a copy of the files used for this project.
 Then open the file labeled index.html to open the website and test the page out.

 Alternatively, follow this link: [SpaceCalcDemo](https://github.com/JuanHasbunZem/SpaceCalcDemo)